Installation

 Installation procedure completed!

-# Check service status
+sudo systemctl status oibus # check service status

-sudo systemctl status oibus
+sudo systemctl start oibus # start the service

-sudo journalctl -u oibus -f
+sudo journalctl -u oibus -f # stream live logs

 Update OIBus